 - Repair of the aortic aneurysm and aortic dissection

-- Electrophysiologic ablation to treat heart rhythm disturbances
+- Electrophysiologic ablation to treat arrhythmia or irregular heart rhythm

 - Elective or emergency cardioversion